Quantum random power method for ground state computation: Conclusion

 \section{Conclusion}

 In this work, we propose a quantum-classical hybrid random power method for ground-state computation.
-Unlike the previous inexact power methods \cite{chen2024quantum,lu2020full,shamir2016convergence}, our method updates the iteration by estimating $p(H)\bm x$ in the expectation, where $p(x)$ is a filtering polynomial.
-Here we used the Chebyshev polynomial \cite{zhou2006self} for the filtering polynomial.
+Unlike the previous inexact power methods \cite{chen2024quantum,lu2020full,shamir2016convergence, xu2018accelerated}, our method updates the iteration by estimating $p(H)\bm x$ in the expectation, where $p(x)$ is a filtering polynomial.
+In addition, the query complexity in our algorithm has a logarithmic dependence on the initial overlap, as it is based on the power method.
+Here we used the Chebyshev polynomial \cite{zhou2006self} for the filtering polynomial $p(x)$.
 The estimation of $p(H)\bm x$ is based on a randomized technique that requires only $\mathcal{O}(1)$ classical time and a polylogarithmic dependence of quantum circuit depth on the system size.
-To perform the estimation, our method implements a Hadamard test, given an access to either Hamiltonian simulation or block encoding, which is equivalent to sampling the elements of the matrix $p(H)$ without repetition.
-More importantly, to any desired precision, we show the existence of a fixed quantum circuit for which our algorithm outputs an approximation of ground state to the precision with probability one, as stated in \cref{thm: main result}.
-As a part of the theorem, we prove that a lower bound of the fidelity of the approximate ground state with the subspace of true ones scales linearly with the magnitude of noise, if it is less than half of the enlarged spectral gap of $p(H)$.
+To perform the estimation, our method implements a Hadamard test, given an access to either Hamiltonian simulation or block encoding, which is equivalent to sampling the elements of the matrix $p(H)$ with repetition.
+We prove that our algorithm outputs an approximation of ground state to any precision with probability one, as stated in \cref{thm: main result}.
+Especially when $p(H)$ is reasonably sparse matrix, which holds for the XXZ model, the Hubbard model, and the TFIM, our algorithm with the QSVT or the QETU converges with an almost linear scaling of the number of iterations with a quadratically improved quantum complexity in terms of query depth.
+Additionally, we prove the existence of a lower bound of the fidelity of the ground state scaling linearly with the magnitude of noise regardless of its characteristics, if it is less than half of the enlarged spectral gap of $p(H)$.

-The quantum filtering part of our method provides a computational advantage that may not be obtained classically.
-For example, estimating the elements of $p(H)$ with only classical computations requires a cost dependent on the dimension of the Hamiltonian.
-In contrast, doing so with the quantum filtering technique in our method may result in only a logarithmic dependence on resource.
-More importantly, the filtering technique with filtering bounds being not necessarily tight provides much better convergence behaviors as demonstrated with the numerical results in \cref{sec: numercial result}.
+We highlight that the use of quantum polynomial filtering for estimating matrix elements provides us with a computational advantage that may not be obtained classically.
+Specifically, estimating the elements of $p(H)$ with only classical computations requires a cost exponentially scaling with the degree of the polynomial, while doing so with the quantum filtering technique results in only a polynomial scaling cost.